Everything You Can Dream of is True

 • Dictaphone Group (Tania El Khoury, Abir Saksouk, Petra Serhal), Nothing to Declare

-Hoda Afshar was born in Tehran, Iran and is now based in Naarm/Melbourne.
-Working across photography and moving-image, her practice explores the nature and possibilities of documentary image-making, considering the representation of gender, marginality, and displacement.
-Hoda employs processes that disrupt traditional image-making practices, play with the presentation of imagery, or merge aspects of conceptual, staged, and documentary photography.
+Hoda Afshar is a Tehran-born artist working across photography and moving-image to explores the nature and possibilities of documentary image-making, considering the representation of gender, marginality, and displacement.
+Afshar employs processes that disrupt traditional image-making practices, play with the presentation of imagery, or merge aspects of conceptual, staged, and documentary photography.

 Akil Ahamat is a Sri Lankan Malay artist and filmmaker currently based on Gadigal Country.
 In their work, they animate the non-human in order to talk to it.
 In the crinkles and whispers of these conversations, shapes of the inhuman forces that govern our lives emerge, as well as our relationships to them.

-Paola Balla is a Wemba Wemba and Gunditjmara artist, writer, curator and educator.
+Paola Balla is a Wemba Wemba and Gunditjmara woman and artist, writer curator and educator.
 She focuses on Aboriginal women's stories and resistance with a visual practice, encapsulating research, art, memory and narrative realms.
 Her work centres Aboriginal women’s voices, activism, Sovereignty, and matriarchy and First Nations ways of being, knowing and doing.

 Travis De Vries is Gamilaroi and Dharug artist from country NSW whose work that is a commentary on Indigenous and Blak ideologies through a futurism lens, often making satirical statements about the bureaucratisation of the Indigenous identity.
 Travis is the founder of Awesome Black.